SteveCooling/C64-Starfield/README.md

 The star speed also determines the size of the star that is used.
 Faster stars are closer and therefore bigger and vice versa.

+The program is derived from one of the examples shipped with KickAssembler

 TODO
 ----